JURI 530 Contracts Law

 Discussions (3)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
-Each thread must be 300–500 words and demonstrate course-related knowledge.
+Each thread must be 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
-Each reply must be 150–300 words.
-Any sources used to support your assertions must be cited in current Bluebook format.
+Each reply must be 150 words.
+The student must use current Bluebook formatting for any sources used to support his/her assertions.

 Predictive Office Memo Assignment